Caine Prize for African Writing

 As he intended, the Caine Prize is open to writers from anywhere in Africa for work published in English.
 Its focus is on the short story, as reflecting the contemporary development of the African story-telling tradition.
 The Prize was first awarded in 2000 at the Zimbabwe International Book Fair to Leila Abouela for her story “The Museum.”

-In 2007, Lannan Center, the GU English Department and Caine Prize committee partnered to establish a month-long residency at Georgetown University for the Caine Prize winner.
-During their residency, the Caine Prize winner holds office hours, visits classes, and gives readings to the public.
+In 2007, Lannan Center, the GU English Department and Caine Prize committee partnered to bring the annual Caine Prize winner to Georgetown for a yearly event hosted by the Lannan Center.